Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool resolves an ATC code to its name and hierarchy level, with explicit examples and use cases.
-It effectively distinguishes from sibling tools like atc_classify and atc_members.
+The description clearly states 'Look up an ATC code at level 1-4 to get its name and hierarchy level' with a specific verb and resource.
+It distinguishes from siblings like atc_classify and atc_members by specifying scope and limitations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.